AdobeDocs/target-developers/src/pages/before-implement/privacy/allowlist-edges.md

 <InlineAlert variant="warning" slots="text" />

 This list will change often, as the load balancers scale up and down based on traffic profiles.
+See below for script.

 |Edge Location|Domain|IP Addresses|
 | --- | --- | --- |